Single diffractive hard exclusive processes for the study of generalized parton distributions

 \section{Abstract}

-Generalized parton distributions (GPDs) are important non-perturbative functions that provide tomographic images of partonic structures of hadrons.
-We introduce a type of exclusive processes, to be referred as single diffractive hard exclusive processes (SDHEPs).
+Generalized parton distributions (GPDs) are important nonperturbative functions that provide tomographic images of partonic structures of hadrons.
+We introduce a type of exclusive processes, to be referred to as single diffractive hard exclusive processes (SDHEPs).
 We discuss the necessary and sufficient conditions for SDHEPs to be factorized into GPDs.
-We demonstrate that the SDHEP is not only sufficiently generic to cover all known processes for extracting GPDs, but also well-motivated for the search of new processes for the study of GPDs.
+We demonstrate that the SDHEP is not only sufficiently generic to cover all known processes for extracting GPDs, but is also well motivated for the search of new processes for the study of GPDs.
 We examine the sensitivity of the SDHEP to the parton momentum fraction $x$ dependence of GPDs.